cintiamoraes/cintiamoraes/README.md

 I'm a front-end development student at TIVIT Accelerates Devs Women's Edition. 😃

+I'm also a Salesforce Cloud Marketing student at Deloitte.

 I'm Mentee Cloud Girls.:heart::purple_heart:

 I'm bilingual in Portuguese and Spanish and I'm learning a little English and French.